 If you can’t wait for the ice fishing season to begin, then keep an eye on Waubascon Lake in Battle Creek.
 It’s one of the first lakes to freeze over and its views are stellar.
 If you’re not ready to grill your bluegill, then you can always hop down the road to Barney’s Bedford Bar for the best dive bar burger in the area.
 However, for the patient angler, Duck Lake takes a while to freeze — but it’s worth the wait with a well-stocked variety of healthy fish.

 This winter, don’t freeze up, come chill out at Coldwater Country’s Winterfest!
-Head to downtown Coldwater on Saturday, January 22 for a day of family fun including cardboard sled races, snowman masterpieces, professional juggling, live wood carving and more!
-But the fun doesn’t just happen on the 22nd.
+Head to downtown Coldwater on Saturday, January 28 for a day of family fun including cardboard sled races, snowman masterpieces, professional juggling, live wood carving and more!
 With more than 100 lakes, including two chains of lakes, Coldwater Country offers countless opportunities for anglers.
 The frozen-over lakes offer an opportunity to get outside and breathe in the cold, clean air.
 Spend an afternoon outdoors with friends and family in the quest to catch fish or join in the festivities and contests at the Quincy Tip-Up Festival.
-This February weekend of family fun offers everything from fishing contests to snowmobile races, wood cutting contests, and a corn-hole tournament.
-Need an incentive to drop a line this winter?
-Try it as part of the Free Fishing Weekend, February 19-20, 2022.

 Central West Michigan

-Holland’s natural beauty is stunning during the winter months.
-Lake effect snow and glittering ice crystals can make an outdoor expedition not just a way to keep fit, but a way to be inspired.
-Cross-country ski along the top of dunes for a breathtaking view of Lake Michigan and its snowy winter beaches.
+In Holland, lake effect snow and glittering ice crystals can make an outdoor expedition not just a way to keep fit, but a way to be inspired.
+Cross-country ski along the top of dunes for a breathtaking view of Lake Michigan and its frosted winter beaches.
 Snowshoe through hemlocks, stand-up paddleboard through craggily ice formations, or whiz down an illuminated sledding hill.
-A mid-winter thaw doesn’t stop the fun – there’s still hiking and fat-tire biking, which is outstanding in any season.
-Holland really does shine all year-round!
+Whichever you choose, Holland’s winter beauty will warm your heart and stir your soul.

 Grand Haven has numerous parks with options for snow-shoeing, cross-country skiing, and hiking.
 Some popular hotspots to enjoy these winter activities are Hemlock Crossing and Pine Bend Park.
 Pigeon Creek also offers cross-country skiing and snow-shoe rentals.
 And when the temperatures are frigid and the ice conditions are just right, it’s the perfect time to go out for an afternoon of ice fishing.
 Many of the bayous of Spring Lake offer incredible spots for catching bluegill, northern pike and crappie.